 PC-KUS is a cream that can be applied to hair, restorig original/natural pigment (natural hair color).
 The report of FASEB journal notes that the enormous accumulation of hydrogen peroxide can be cured with a proprietary treatment developed by the researchers described as a topical, ultraviolet B-activated — sunlight — compound PC-KUS, a modified pseudocatalase.

-Vitiligo is an idiopathic acquired disease, which is characterized by a sudden loss of the skin colour.
+Vitiligo is an idiopathic acquired disease, which is characterized by a sudden loss of the skin color.
 This is not only a harmless anomaly.
 Patients suffer from severe psychological stress.
-Consequently other illnesses can occur.
+Consequently, other illnesses can occur.

 The etiology of vitiligo is still unclear.
-The incidence ranges between 0.5 – 1% of the world population affecting all skin colours and gender equally.
+The incidence ranges between 0.5 – 1% of the world population affecting all skin colors and gender equality.

 Vitiligo can appear at any age but the peak onset is around the age of 20 years.
 Approximately 40% of the patients have another affected member in the family.
 An isomorphic response (Koebner- phenomenon) is observed in 45% of affected individuals.
 This can trigger the onset of the disease after an injury/trauma and it can worsen an ongoing vitiligo.
 Vitiligo can itch!

 * Melanocytes are still present in longstanding ( > 25 years) depigmented skin of patients with vitiligo.
 (Tobin et al, J.Pathol (2000) 191: 407- 416.)

 * All patients with vitiligo generate and accumulate hydrogen peroxide (H2O2) in their epidermis.
 (Schallreuter et al, J.Invest Dermatol (2001) 116: 167-174.
 Schallreuter et al, J.Invest Dermatol (1999) 4: 91-96.)